Laptop Tips

 • Toluene

-Before starting, pour or spray (if the solution is in a spray bottle) the solution on the microfiber cloth (make sure it is not too wet) and start rubbing those oily or sticky areas of the screen until they get cleaned.
+Before starting, pour or spray the solution (if it’s in a spray bottle) onto a microfiber cloth (make sure it’s not too wet) and gently rub the oily or sticky areas of the mesh until they are cleaned.
 Remember not to spray directly on the screen.
-Even though these solutions evaporate immediately, but applying liquid to your screen can easily damage it.
+Even though these solutions evaporate instantly, applying liquid to the screen can easily damage it.

 For Disinfecting the Screen from Bacteria:

-If your screen is glass-protected, we recommend you disinfect it with sanitizer.
-The process is the same; spray or pour the sanitizer on a microfiber cloth to make it damp and wipe it through the whole screen.
-If your screen is non-glass protected, then disinfecting the display isn’t recommended at all.
+If your screen is protected by glass, we recommend using a disinfectant to clean it.
+The process is the same; spray or pour the disinfectant onto a microfiber cloth, make it damp, and wipe the entire screen.
+If your screen is not protected by glass, it is not recommended to disinfect the display at all.

-Most probably, the methods mentioned above will make your screen totally clean.
-If you have any other queries regarding your laptop, in that case, we recommend you to take a look at our laptop’s tips section, in which we have performed different tutorials on different queries and problems.
+Most likely, the above methods will make your screen completely clean.
+If you have any other questions about your laptop, we recommend checking out the tips section, where we provide tutorials addressing various queries and questions.

 Harris Zahid